orbitalchicken/Roadmap/Triaged.md

 		- Movie Player’s screensaver/display-sleep-inhibit feature (still) doesn’t work.
 When enabled, either the screensaver and/or Powermanager’s display-sleep feature cuts in on queue.
 		- mcc->notifications->help button doesn't work
 	- Compiz GTK decorator segfaults in Virtualbox
+	- kde:
+		- problem with CalDAV/CardDAV-Servers… If I create an event in KOrganizer, it only works once and then is broken (no syncing) until I delete the calendar and add it again.
+Works fine in 17, using tine 2.0 WebDAV-Server - https://forum.kde.org/viewtopic.php?f=261&t=124072